valentjn/ltex-ls/README.md

 It is recommended to use the startup scripts `bin/ltex-ls` (Linux, Mac) and `bin\ltex-ls.bat` (Windows) to start LT<sub>E</sub>X LS.
 These scripts are only part of the released versions.
 The startup scripts can be controlled by the following environment variables:

-- `JAVA_HOME`: Path to the directory of the JRE or JDK to use (contains `bin`, `lib`, and other subdirectories).
+- `JAVA_HOME`: Path to the directory of the Java distribution to use (contains `bin`, `lib`, and other subdirectories).
 If set, this overrides the included Java distribution when using a platform-dependent LT<sub>E</sub>X LS archive.
 - `JAVA_OPTS`: Java arguments to be fed to `java` (e.g., `-Xmx1024m`)

 It is also possible to start LT<sub>E</sub>X LS directly without the startup scripts (not recommended).